omeka/omeka-s-enduser/modules/modules.md

 Find the module in the table and click the install button.

 The module is now installed.
-You should see a success medal on the Modules tab once the page reloads and the *Status* of the module should change from “Not Installed” to “Not Active”
+You should see a success message once the page reloads.
+For modules with configuration options, you will be taken immediately to the configuration page for that module.
+For all other modules the Modules page will simply reload.
+On the Modules page, the *Status* of the module should change from “Not Installed” to “Not Active”

 ![Success message with green highlight reading “The module was successfully installed”](../modules/modulesfiles/mods_insuccess.png)

-### Activate the Module
+Modules are automatically activated when installed.

-Installing a module does not immediately make it available to use.
-You must also activate the module.
+### Activating Module

-Find the module in the table and click the activate button.
+If you have a module which is installed but inactive, click the activate button to use the module.

 You should see a success message once the page reloads, and the *Status* of the module should change from “Not Active” to “Active”